ylorenzana/node-express-api-auth/README.md

 # Node.js + Express.js Authentication API Boilerplate

 This is a project meant to be used as a starting point for APIs that require user sign up/sign in and authentication.
+Meant to be consumed by a SPA.

 TODO: